jan-kasi/school-notes/notes/01 Intro (4).md

 cogito ergo sum is a very private starting point, he needed to get outside of this to the extensional world.
 He uses God for this. cogito ergo deus est.

-Descartes is an inheritor of the Medieval Catholic Tradition from Spain and probably even plagiarised from Islamic thought, and read the works of St Theresa of Avala.
+Descartes is an inheritor of the Medieval Catholic Tradition from Spain and probably "borrowed" from Islamic thought and the works of St Theresa of Avila.